-Semester Course title & Code Credits Dur ation (per Eligibility Prerequisite Lecture Tutorial Practical/ Practice Criteria Trerequisite IV/VI/VIII Global Political Economy - ECON074 4 3 1 0 Class 12th Pass NIL
+Semester Course title Credits Dur ation (per week) Eligibility Prerequisite & Code Cicuits Lecture Tutorial Practical/ Practice Criteria IV/VI/VIII Global Political Economy - ECON074 4 3 1 0 Class 12th NIL

-• CourseObjectives:
+• Course Objectives:

 - This course introduces students to the contemporary structures, trends and developments in the world economy from a political economy perspective. - The period covered is from the end of Second World War up to global economic crisis of 2008.
-Areas covered include the organization of production and corporate structure; changes in labour processes and labour regimes; - The financialization of the world economy; and the shift intheunderstanding of the attreamdrole of the state under globalisation.
+Areas covered include the organization of production and corporate structure; changes in labour processes and labour regimes; - The financialization of the world economy; and the shift in the understanding of the nature and role of the state under globalisation. - Course Learning Outcomes: - This course enables students to develop a critical understanding of the contemporary global economy, changing dynamics of political economic relation and developments over the last five or six decades.